 Also seen on the table is Earthtones “Day of the Dead” hand-painted decorative art tile made in Tucson.

 Printed on the back of the tile are these words: “In a small town in Mexico one family begins preparations for an annual celebration.
 El día de los Muertos, ‘The Day of the Dead’, to welcome the spirits of their loved ones home again.”

 Traditions connected with the holiday include the building of altars and providing offerings (ofrendas).
-Día de los Muertos in Old Town San Diego will be celebrated with a presentation of over 30 altars, live music and skull painting, traditional bilingual poetry readings, festive restaurants, and a candlelight procession from the Whaley House to El Campo Santo cemetery.
+Día de los Muertos in Old Town San Diego will be celebrated with a presentation of over 30 altars, live music and skull painting, traditional bilingual poetry readings, festive restaurants, and a candlelight procession to El Campo Santo cemetery.